 Newton Food Centre is your one-stop food fix near town

 Apart from famous food centres such as Golden Shoe and Old Airport Road Food Centre, Newton Food Centre is another popular eating spot that can satisfy your cravings for hawker food.
 And with close to 100 stalls, it’s no wonder this food centre got chosen to be featured in Crazy Rich Asians.
-Here is a guide to make your experience in Newton Food Centre one that’s as awesome as Rachel Chu’s first meal here.
+Here is a guide to making your experience in Newton Food Centre one that’s as awesome as Rachel Chu’s first meal here.

 1. Guan Kee Grilled Seafood